filecoin-project/specs/data-structures.md

 	## Height is the chain height of this block.
 	height UInt

-	## StateRoot is a cid pointer to the state tree after application of the
+	## ParentStateRoot is a cid pointer to the state tree after application of the
-	## transactions state transitions.
+	## messages in the parent tip set.
-	stateRoot &StateTree
+	parentStateRoot &StateTree

 	## Messages is the set of messages included in this block.
 This field is the Cid
 	## of the TxMeta object that contains the bls and secpk signed message trees